 Founded in 1440 for 70 highly able boys by Henry IV, Eton College is one of the oldest and most famous schools in the world.
 Steeped in tradition and situated a short walk over the bridge from Windsor Castle, ‘Eton the college’ encompasses most of ‘Eton the village’, with boarding houses and different parts of the school on either side of the street.
 The 70 King’s Scholars remain an important feature; roughly 14 new scholars are named each year and co-exist with 1130 ‘Oppidans’ (residents of the town), as the remaining students are called.

 The school is full boarding and each boarding house caters for approximately 50 boys, with 10 in each year group, meaning that the Housemasters can get to know each boy in their care very well indeed.
-Mental Health and wellbeing are high on the agenda for the still relatively new Headmaster, Simon Henderson, who joined the school in 2015 (although he had previously taught History there).
+Mental health and wellbeing are high on the agenda for the still relatively new Headmaster, Simon Henderson, who joined the school in 2015 (although he had previously taught History there).
 He recognises that the school’s traditions, of which there are many, need to stand up to scrutiny and that Eton needs to be able to move with the times.

 Would Eton College be suitable for my child?

 Not if your child is a ‘she’ obviously.
 Whilst there is a strong emphasis on welcoming boys from all backgrounds, it is important to note that the students’ academic ability is well above average and your son will be assessed in terms of his current and potential academic performance.
-There is support for the few boys identified with Special Educational Needs, but of the 80 or so boys for whom English is an additional language, no extra support is provided.
+There is support for the few boys identified with Special Educational Needs, but for the 80 or so boys for whom English is an additional language, no extra support is provided.

 How do I apply to Eton?